ImagineOrange/Spiking-Neural-Network-Experiments/README.md

 3. Tune neuron/network params to produce networks with **critical** activity (Achieved -- using grid search on many hyper params, figures in experiment_circular directory)

-4. Build layered networks **capable of learned computational tasks**, like digit classification -- initially weights will be selected for using genetic algorithms as a proof-of-concept
+4. Build layered networks **capable of learned computational tasks**, like digit classification -- initially weights will be selected for using genetic algorithms as a proof-of-concept -- IN PROGRESS

-5. Implement a **learning paradigm** like spike-timing-dependent-plasticity (STDP)
+5. Implement a **learning paradigm** like spike-timing-dependent-plasticity (STDP) -- IN PROGRESS

 *Real Readme coming soon.....*